Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

 }
 ```

 The last piece of the puzzle is to *handle* the event.
-It is worth remembering that the event can be handled by the child control and still be bubbled up to the parent window – this pattern doesn’t just allow you to raise an event to the parent, it can be handled multiple times as it bubbles up through the tree and each handler can do something different and specific.
+It is worth remembering that the event can be handled by the child control and still be bubbled up to the parent window – this pattern doesn't just allow you to raise an event to the parent, it can be handled multiple times as it bubbles up through the tree and each handler can do something different and specific.

 In the XAML for the parent window, we need to tell it that it can expect the event: